riscv/sail-riscv/doc/Status.md

 - the contents of the `mtval` register on an illegal instruction exception.

-The following is a list of ISA features that are specified in the prose ISA specification but that are not yet implemented in the Sail specification.
+The following ISA features are specified in the prose RISC-V ISA specification but not currently in the Sail specification.

 - The RV32E and RV64E subsets of the primary base RV32I and RV64I